lgibelli/singularity-docs/index.rst

     $ singularity pull --name hello-world.simg shub://vsoch/hello-world

-The <a href="#sec:shell">shell</a> command allows you to spawn a new shell within your container and interact with it as though it were a small virtual machine.
+The command allows you to spawn a new shell within your container and interact with it as though it were a small virtual machine.

 ::